bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ### Signing your Android app

-1. Select the deploy workflow at the **WORKFLOW** dropdown menu in the top left corner of your apps’ Workflow Editor.
+1. Select the deploy workflow at the **WORKFLOW** dropdown menu in the top left corner of your app's Workflow Editor.
 2. Go to the **Code Signing** tab.
 3. Drag-and-drop your keystore file to the **ANDROID KEYSTORE FILE** field.
 4. Fill out the **Keystore password**, **Keystore alias**, and **Private key password** fields and click Save metadata.